 This sets up the drill down.
 Click a Country name and it’ll take you to the Detail dashboard, filtered for that Country.

-Build a Tableau action to drill up
+Build a button using a Tableau action to navigate

-Create a new calculated field with the formula ‘Back’.
+To build a Back “button”, create a new calculated field with the formula ‘Back’.

 Then drag that field to the Text shelf of a new worksheet and set it to be a chart type of Shape.
 Select an appropriate shape, such as a filled back arrow and size to fit the worksheet.

 Put this ‘button’ on to the Detail dashboard.

 On the Detail dashboard click Dashboard – Actions and set up a new Filter action.